Skip to main content

 The Honda HR-V is a more compact choice

-While its looks may be polarizing, that isn’t stopping people from purchasing the Honda HR-V. This subcompact SUV sold 62,829 units in 2023, more than 10,000 than the 4Runner.
+While its looks may be polarizing, that isn’t stopping people from purchasing the Honda HR-V. This subcompact SUV has sold 62,829 units through August of this year, over 10,000 more than the 4Runner.

 While it may not compete with the 4Runner regarding offroad driveability, the HR-V earns marks regarding fuel economy and its low price point.
 With the cost of 4Runners starting at $38,805 and all trim levels above base above $40,000, it’s certainly a sizable investment.
 The HR-V, for comparison, starts at $25,425.